-Now, onto a bit of what we saw away from the hotel!
+Now, on to a bit of what we saw away from the hotel!

-The Mormon Barn and Other Sites
+The Mormon Barn and Other Sights

 The barn is part of a village of buildings built by Mormons at some point during the early to mid-20th century.
 The building is part of the Mormon Row Historic District which is part of the National Register of Historic Places.
 The buildings are abandoned now, but seeing them lets the imagination run wild.
 I can't even imagine being surrounded by all that beauty every day!

 We drove all over the Teton range taking photographs and just enjoying the views.
 It was phenomenal.
 I have Afib and was a bit nervous about the effects of the altitude, but I literally ended up not experiencing any.
 I did get afraid at one point and we had to turn around before reaching the pinnacle of a particularly high area.
 The abyss looking down out my window was just too close for comfort for me!